wpwupingwp/python/README.md

 ### Usage

-> python3 trim.py input.fasta start-end -n
+> python3 trim.py input.fasta from:to

-Here _start_ and _end_ are integers, and end could larger than length of sequence if you want to cut off sequence's tail.
+Here _from_ and _to_ are integers which represents region you want to cut off.

-If you set option "-n", then all bases you want to trim will become "N".
+If you want to cut tail of sequence and you do not know specific length of sequence, you can use negative _from_  with a big _to_ to handle it.
+For instance, "-20:10000" means cut last 20 bases -- assumes that every sequence you give shorter than 10000.

 ### Example

+- Cut middle

+> python3 trim.py rbcL.fasta 100:150

+- Cut head

+> python3 trim.py rbcL.fasta 1:24

+> Cut tail

-> python3 trim.py rbcL.fasta 200-250
+> python3 trim.py rbcL.fasta "-5:1000000"

 ## no_same.py